Skip to content Skip to footer

 How Do I Know If My Back Pain is Serious?

-When you’re experiencing constant pain in your back, you can get bogged down in thoughts of why it’s happening, how you can manage it, and when it’s going to stop.
+When you’re experiencing constant pain in your back, you may starts worrying why it’s happening, how you can manage it, and when it’s going to stop.

-In this article, we will talk through the potential different causes of back pain and signs of when back pain is serious, as well as how to relieve back pain fast at home, if you’re waiting to speak to a GP or physio.
+In this article, we’ll talk through the potential causes of back pain, signs to look out for that indicate a more serious problem, as well as suggestion to help relieve back pain fast at home if you’re waiting to speak to a medical professional.

 How do I know if my back pain is serious?